Inference on Self-Exciting Jumps in Prices and Volatility using High Frequency Measures

-as a consistent measure of $\mathcal{V}_{t,t+1}$ as $M\rightarrow\infty$ (again, in the absence of microstructure noise).
-The discrepancy between $RV_{t}$ in (\ref{ch6RV}) and $BV_{t}$ in (\ref{ch6BV}) then serves as a measure of price jump variation, forming the basis of various statistical tests for price jumps (Barndorff-Nielsen and\ Shephard, 2004 and 2006, and Huang and Tauchen, 2005).\ For example, the asymptotic properties of $RV_{t}$ and $BV_{t}$ are used to define the distribution of the relative price jump statistic,
+being a consistent measure of $\mathcal{V}_{t,t+1}$ (again, in the absence of microstructure noise), the discrepancy between $RV_{t}$ in (\ref{ch6RV}) and $BV_{t}$ in (\ref{chp6BV}) serves as a measure of price jump variation, and has, as a consequence, formed the basis of various tests of the significance of jump variation on any particular day; see, for example, Barnorff-Nielsen and Shephard (2004, 2006) and Huang and Tauchen (2005).